danxuZhang/danxuZhang/README.md

 - 📷 I'm also a photography enthusiast interested in travel and landscape photography.
 Here is my [Instagram](https://instagram.com/danxuphoto).

-- 🔭 I’m currently working on NeRF and HPC.
+- 🔭 I’m currently working on HPC, Vector Database and building my HomeLab.

 - 🌱 I’m currently learning Cloud Computing.